 Later, he even captained Manchester United to their 2008 Champions League triumph; playing particularly well in the semi-final where, despite Vidic’s absence, they blanked Barcelona twice.
 He was simply magnificent.

 Games played: 492

 Trophies won: FA Cup (5), Premier League (5), FA Community Shield (4), League Cup (3), 2011/12 UEFA Champions League, 2012/13 UEFA Europa League

 Terry had the pleasure of being a leading part of some of the Premier League’s great sides at Stamford Bridge.
 His laundry list of wrongdoings must be acknowledged, but his on-field defensive excellence is unquestionable.
 John Terry has the most clean sheets of any single defender in Premier League history and is also the highest-scoring defender in Premier League history.
+He also played every minute of the 2014/15 Premier League season en route to the title.
 Whatever else he is, he was very good at defending on a football pitch.